phpcr/phpcr-api-tests/README.md

 tests/write contains tests for the base write functionality.

 ## TODO
+Some tests are missing, some are skipped although jackalope implements the feature.
+Write operations are less tested than read operations.
+Should go through all tests and fix failing ones and implement missing ones.

+For write, check Session::save too and more complicated chained operations.

+I.e.:

+ * move a not yet loaded node, then load it with the old path -> fail. with new path -> get it
+ * same with moving child nodes not yet loaded and calling Node::getChildren. and loaded as well.
+ * Test if order of write operations to backend is correct in larger batches. if i have
+ * /some/path/parent/node and set the path of "parent" to /some/other/path/parent and in the same session change the path of node to /some/path/parent/something/node, result will depend on the order.
+     * if you first move parent, then node, node ends up at the expected path.
+     * if you first move node, then parent, node will end up in /some/other/path/parent/something/node, because a node is moved with all its children.

 At the moment, the API tests assume that the storage backend is Jackrabbit.
 This should be refactored out of the test suite and replaced by a method in